-- a) Original certificates issued under this Part shall: - 1) Be be issued only after the this Department has received both: - A) Evidence of successful completion of an approved Food Service Sanitation Manager Certification examination with a final score of 75% or higher; and - B) Payment of a \$35 fee. - 2) Be issued as of the date when the individual successfully completed the examination, and - 3) Expire expire five years from the date of the original issuance. - b) Replacement or duplicate certificates issued under this Part shall: - 1) Be be issued after the this Department has received payment of a \$10 fee; and - 2) Have have the same expiration date as the original certificate. - c) Renewal certificates shall be issued by the Department at the written request of the certificate holder if the request, documentation of meeting recertification training and/or testing requirements and payment of a \$35 fee are is received by the Department prior to or on the certificate's expiration date.
-Renewed certificates shall expire five years from the date of the original certificate's expiration date.
+- a) Original certificates issued under this Part shall: - 1) Bebe issued only after thethis Department has received both: - A) Evidence of successful completion of an approved Food Service Sanitation Manager Certification examination with a final score of 75% or higher; and - B) Payment of a \$35 fee. - 2) Be issued as of the date when the individual successfully completed the examination, and - 3) Expire expire five years from the date of the original issuance. - b) Replacement or duplicate certificates issued under this Part shall:

-- 1) Effective October 1, 1999, certified Certified food service sanitation managers shall have completed one of the following training and/or testing activities within the previous five years before expiration of their certificates: - A) A Complete a Department_approved 15 hour certification training course; - B) A Complete a Department-approved examination, developed in compliance with Section 750.1850, with a passing score of 75% or higher; - C) A Complete a minimum five-hour refresher course provided by an Illinois approved instructor, as defined in Section 750.1810, using a curriculum provided by the Department; or - D) Other Complete other training, a minimum of five hours in length, that has received pre-approval by the Department. - d) If a certificate renewal application is received by the Department with a postmark no later than 30 days after the certificate's expiration date, it shall be renewed, provided that a the written request for renewal is accompanied by a written request for renewal, documentation of having met recertification criteria as listed in subsection (c) of this Section and payment of the \$35 fee.
+- 1) Bebe issued after thethis Department has received payment of a \$10 fee; and - 2) Havehave the same expiration date as the original certificate. - c) Renewal certificates shall be issued by the Department at the written request of the certificate holder if the request, documentation of meeting recertification training and/or testing requirements and payment of a \$35 fee areis received by the Department prior to or on the certificate's expiration date.
+Renewed certificates shall expire five years from the date of the original certificate's expiration date. - 1) CertifiedEffective October 1, 1999, certified food service sanitation managers shall have completed one of the following training and/or testing activities within the previous five years before expiration of their certificates: - A) AComplete a Department_approved 15_hour certification training course: - B) AComplete a Department_approved examination, developed in compliance with Section 750.1850, with a passing score of 75% or higher; - C) AComplete a minimum five-hour refresher course provided by an Illinois approved instructor, as defined in Section 750.1810, using a curriculum provided by the Department; or - D) Other Complete other training, a minimum of five hours in length, that has received pre-approval by the Department. - d) If a certificate renewal application is received by the Department with a postmark no later than 30 days after the certificate's expiration date, it shall be renewed, provided that a written the request for renewal is accompanied by a written request for renewal, documentation of having met recertification criteria as listed in subsection (c) of this Section and payment of the \$35 fee.
 Any fees submitted after the expiration date of the certificate that which are not accompanied by all necessary items listed in this subsection (d) are non-refundable.